 Do you know a CPU/GPU running at high-temperature results decrease in performance?

-So for an ideal performance, you need to make sure that the heat conduct through CPU or GPU to heatsink/cooler.
+So for ideal performance, you need to make sure that the heat conduct through CPU or GPU to heatsink/cooler.
 For heat conduction, you need to apply the thermal grease on the processor.
-Buying not only a better quality thermal compound is imperative but also applying it in a right manner.
+Buying not only a better quality thermal compound is imperative but also applying it in the right manner.
 Moreover, the selection of best thermal paste also depends on your use like for over gaming pc or overclocking the consideration might be different for average users.

 Well, you are at the very right place where we can help you to understand all types of compounds, what our recommendations are and how to apply it correctly.

 Do not confuse between following terms like thermal grease, CPU grease, thermal compound, heat sink paste, thermal gel or thermal gunk, all of them are same and used interchangeably.

 First off, you need to know different types of pastes which is helpful for better understanding and decision making.
 The thermal grease can mainly categories into two types “Conductive” and “Non-Conductive”.
 The non-conductive type usually includes zinc and silicone while conductive type contains copper, silver aluminum substances.

 Applying a non-conductive mixture is really easy even if you are dealing with it for the first time in your life.
 But with Conductive thermal compound, you should take some extra care while applying because these are electrically conductive and contact with any metal component on the motherboard or with microprocessors pins can cause damage.
 Don’t be worry about this as we will guide you through how to apply the paste in right manners.

 Metal-based greases are much efficient when compared to non-metal, therefore, good for overclockers and hardcore gaming PCs.
 Also usually slightly cost higher than the zinc or silicon-based compounds.

 How Thermal Compound Works